AwlsomeAlex/natick/README.md

 `sudo apt install rsync wget make gcc gawk g++ bc bison pv flex xorriso libelf-dev libssl-dev unzip`

 ### StelaLinux Script
-`stelalinux.sh all`: Builds all packages required for StelaLinux, creates an initamfs, and a live image
+`stelalinux.sh toolchain`: Builds the stela-gcc toolchain for desired architecture `stelalinux.sh all`: Builds all packages required for StelaLinux, creates an initamfs, and a live image

 ## How to Install: